 When you think about all the hormonal havoc that comes with being a woman, your mind probably drifts to frustrating mood swings, cramps, intense chocolate cravings, hot flashes, and night sweats.
 What most of us don’t consider is the impact that such hormonal fluctuations have on the liver — but breakthrough science from Loyola University Chicago suggests we should: The researchers report that the wax and wane of estrogen and progesterone throughout our menstrual cycles forces the liver to work overtime to filter the hormones and bring them into balance.
 Over the course of a lifetime, this takes a toll on the liver — by age 40, 90 percent of us are dealing with some degree of liver burnout.
-And as our hormones go haywire during perimenopause and menopause, the liver becomes even more overtaxed.
+And as our hormones go haywire during perimenopause and menopause, the liver becomes even more overtaxed, leading to several health bothers and difficulty with weight loss.

 Complicating matters, trying to diet away the pounds can further burden the liver.
 “The liver is responsible for breaking down and neutralizing toxins, and scrubbing the blood clean of things that can hurt us,” explains Ian K. Smith, MD, the Harvard-trained medical contributor to The Rachael Ray Show and host of the nationally syndicated radio show HealthWatch.
 The problem, he says, is that many weight-loss plans encourage processed “diet” foods that are loaded with synthetic ingredients, refined carbohydrates, and toxic compounds that overload the organ.
 He adds that even many popular “detox” diets that are designed to help the body flush built-up toxins don’t work long-term because they do nothing to actually heal and nourish the liver so it can function optimally once the detox period ends.